top of page

 -Communicate with the teacher when you have a question or concern.

--Show your support through attending school activities, such as dramas, school presentations, and Open House.
+-Show your support by attending school activities, such as dramas, school presentations, and Open House.
 Volunteer to help with a classroom party, a field trip, be a speaker at our school, or teach a lesson to a class.

 5. NLIS uses a variety of assessment tools.